Everybody loves a good dog walk, rambling through the great American countryside with your best friend in tow.

 They are great with families too; however on occasion, the unrelenting energy of young children can cause them to become quite active.

-Their relaxed attitude towards life makes them a great match for city life, they do well sat in the windows of high-rise apartments watching the word go by.
+Their relaxed attitude towards life makes them a great match for city life, they do well sat in the windows of high-rise apartments watching the world go by.

 Their smaller size also makes them compact enough to enjoy city life to the fullest.